PREPARATION FOR THE TEST

 - Execute the demo test for the test you are taking.
 Preferably twice!

 - The first time under “serious conditions”.
-This will give you a good impression of the corresponding requirements and you will familiarize yourself with the navigation within the test system and the given time frames.
+This will give you a good impression of the corresponding requirements and you will familiarise yourself with the navigation within the test system and the given time frames.

 - The second time, take a closer look at the tasks again, especially those you had difficulties with.
-This will help you recognize typical sources of error and you will know better what you should pay attention to during the test.
+This will help you recognise typical sources of error and you will know better what you should pay attention to during the test.

 LEVEL OF DIFFICULTY

 The difficulty of the demo test is similar to the difficulty of the real test.
 There are easy, medium and difficult tasks; the test is designed in a way that an average participant correctly solves about half of the tasks.
 For the knowledge modules (e.g. in PhaST), we recommend that you refresh your relevant knowledge from middle and high school.

 - Once you have the invitation letter, inform yourself on how to get to the test center.